EvyLynne/EvyLynne/README.md

 - 👋 Hi, I’m @EvyLynne
 - 👀 I’m interested in all things Data Science ...
 My experience is Data Management / Database Developer
-- :memo: I also dabble in other computer related skills and techniques such as
+- :memo: I also dabble in other computer related skills and techniques such as:
-- *embedded systems
+- :clock1: embedded systems
-- *antique compiler
+- :clock2: antique compiler
-- *HTML and front end work
+- :clock3: HTML and front end work
 - :alien: My unusual skills: I like working with people, working on teams, and documentation and diagrams.
 - 🌱 I’m currently learning about Full Stack
 - 💞️ I’m looking to collaborate on Full Stack Projects, but not limited to this.
 Reach out to me if you have a project.